One of our favorite parts of summertime is the not-so-strict-bedtime schedule so we love to find some fun things to do on a Summer night!

 9. See an Outdoor Play or Concert

 Outdoor summer concerts can be found to local parks, museums and shopping areas.
-Grab your chairs, a few snacks and head out to enjoy the music.
+Grab some outdoor chairs, a few snacks and head out to enjoy the music.

 10. Go Retro & Visit a Drive-In